1. What Cue is

 4. What makes it different

 You can build a gift-card list in a weekend.
 Cue isn't that.
-It is a coordinated system where seven architectural layers are paying constant, quiet attention so the user doesn't have to.
+It is a coordinated system where six architectural layers are paying constant, quiet attention so the user doesn't have to.
 The easiest way to feel the difference is to compare the moment a generic wallet app sends an alert to the moment Cue does:

 - Generic wallet: "You have cards nearby!", fired on a cell-tower region change, no context.